Elsik High School graduate Maria Hernandez shared her story at the 2017 AVID Summer Institute

 See how AVID makes a difference here.

 AVID was first implemented in Alief during the 2007-2008 school year at Elsik, Hastings and Taylor high schools.
 Each campus started with two sections of the AVID elective.
-Today AVID has grown to six or more sections at each of these campuses, with Elsik, Hastings and Taylor preparing to graduate about 125 Alief AVID seniors.
-As the 2009-2010 school year began, implementation of AVID at Alief's Early College High School, Olle Middle School, and Klentzman Intermediate began.
-As Olle served as a pilot for the middle school elective and Klentzman served as a pilot for AVID Elementary, AVID is now being implemented on all Alief Middle and Intermediate campuses during the 2010-11 school year.
+Today AVID has grown to multiple sections at each of these campuses.
+In the 2009-2010 school year, implementation of AVID began at Alief's Early College High School, Olle Middle School, and Klentzman Intermediate.
+As Olle served as a pilot for the middle school elective and Klentzman served as a pilot for AVID Elementary, AVID is now being implemented on all Alief Middle and Intermediate campuses.
+Since 2016, we have incorporated several of the elementary campuses as well: Bush, Chancellor, Collins, Cummings, Hearne, Heflin, Hicks, Liestman, Outley, and Petrosky.

 The AVID curriculum used in the AVID elective classes is based on rigorous standards utilizing instruction in the research-based WICOR methodology of writing, inquiry, collaboration, organization, and reading.
 Content teachers throughout each campus also utilize the strategies to transform students in all classes from passive learners into active classroom contributors, problem solving collaborators, and critical thinkers.